Hotwire: Save A Chunk On Hotels + More

-I first discovered this great website when booking hotel rooms on a ballpark trip in 2003, and I have been using Hotwire so much ever since that paying $100 for a hotel room is something I don’t even consider anymore.
+I first discovered Hotwire when booking hotel rooms on a ballpark trip way back in 2003, and I have been using them so much ever since that paying $100 for a hotel room is something I don’t even consider anymore.

 I’m sure you’ve noticed how expensive hotel stays are these days.
-If you book directly through a hotel’s website, you’re looking at close to $100 just to stay anyplace decent, and that’s not even counting the additional markup to stay in an expensive city like Boston.
+If you book directly through a hotel website, you’re looking at triple digits to stay anyplace decent, and that’s not even counting the additional markup to stay in an expensive city like Boston.
 Years ago, before I became independently middle class, I would often stay in a Motel 6 or whatever place accepted AAA coupons.

 Have you ever stayed in a Motel 6?
-The novelty of it may be fun.
-But it’s basic stuff.
-You’re kind of happy just to see the bar of soap in the shower.
+You’re kind of happy just to see a bar of soap in the shower.
 But there’s a reason Motel 6 and Super 8 and Days Inn are so popular.
+Price.

-I don’t mind paying more for a nice room.
-I’ve stayed in Doubletrees and thought they were worth the few extra bucks.
-But if I can get that room for $45 instead of $120, I’m going for it.
+Now, I don’t mind paying more for a nice room.
+I’ve stayed in Doubletrees and thought they were well worth the few extra bucks.
+But if I can get that room for $60 instead of $120, I’m going for it.

-Here’s the rub: Hotwire won’t give you the name or address of the hotel until you book it.
-But I have no problem with that.
+I have no problem with this.
 How many times are we familiar with the area we’re staying in anyway?
 I’ve had less than stellar experiences staying in popular name brand hotels.
 There can be a world of difference between two Best Westerns (I like Best Western, just using them as an example).
-If 90% of the customers like the place, I figure I’ll be fine.
+If 90% of the customers liked the place, I figure I’ll be fine.

 Full disclosure: Hotwire is an affiliate of Ballpark E-Guides.
-Even if they weren’t I’d happily recommend them anyway, like I do with Megabus.
-So tell them I sent you and try it on your next baseball trip.
+Even if they weren’t I’d happily recommend them anyway.
+So tell them I sent you and use this link to try it on your next baseball trip.

 (Hotwire ad courtesy of Hotwire.)